romshark/Go-1-2-Proposal---Immutability/README.md

 ### 3.1.
 Benefits

 #### 3.1.1.
 Safety by Default
-Immutability stands for compile-time safety, which would then be the default behavior.
-The developer will have to explicitly annotate mutable types using the `mut` modifier preventing types from accidentally being declared mutable by forgetting to prepend the `const` qualifier.
+It's easy to forget to add the `const` qualifier and accidentally make something mutable.
+But when mutable types need to be explicitly declared mutable using the `mut` qualifier writing code becomes even safer.

 #### 3.1.2.
 No Explicit Casting
 When all types are mutable by default then they need to be casted to *immutable* types before they can be used as such.
-But when all types are **immutable by default** then no casting is ever necessary.
+But when *all* types are **immutable by default** then no casting is ever necessary.

 ## 4. FAQ